pulimiharish/tfl-line-status/README.md

 ### Running the App

-Once installed, open the **TFL Line Status** app on your device.
+Once installed, open the **Line Status** app on your device.
 You should see a list of all London Tube lines, each with its current status (e.g., "Good Service", "Minor Delays", etc.).
 Tapping on a line will show more details about the status or any disruptions.
 The data is fetched live from the TfL API, so you'll need an internet connection for the latest information.

 ## Testing